Check your Medicare eligibility in a few simple clicks. Start Here!

 While there’s no benefit to waiting beyond age 70, it can be worth your while to put off Social Security until that point.
 Consider your circumstances and whether delaying Social Security is right for you.

-The transition to Medicare is significant, particularly for couples where one spouse’s employer group benefits insure both individuals.
+The transition to Medicare is significant, particularly for couples where one spouse’s employer group benefits ensure both individuals.
 Unlike employer coverage, you cannot have dependents on a Medicare plan.
 Each individual person needs to enroll in the proper plan for their needs.
 Avoid assuming you will be covered by your spouse’s plan when they enroll in Medicare.

 Being on the same plan as your spouse may seem like a simpler way to enroll in Medicare.
 Yet it could result in improper coverage for your own health care needs.
 If you have different prescriptions, doctors, or health concerns, you need to find coverage that allows you to care for yourself properly, regardless of your spouse’s benefits.
-As you shop for a plan, be sure to check preferred pharmacies if you and your spouse like to have your medications filled at the same place.
-The easiest way to verify this is to let our advisors do the research for you.
+As you shop for a plan, be sure to check preferred pharmacies if you and your spouse like to have your medications filled at the same location.
+The easiest way to verify this is by having our advisors do the research for you.